 What Lies Ahead

-The field will only improve as programs become more sophisticated and machines better learn how to overcome the obvious and less-obvious faults in these computer-generated videos and photos.
+The field continues to improve as programs become more sophisticated and machines better learn how to overcome the obvious and less-obvious faults in these computer-generated videos and photos.
 Where it can go is anybody's guess.
-The technology has come so far so fast, it's difficult to see just where it's going, even in the near future.
+But many worry improvements in the technology could come so far so fast, we could be entering an era in which we can no longer trust what we see and hear.